 RAM is measured in GB, gigabytes.
 Today’s machines tend to have multiples of 4GB.
 Four GB is the minimum that Design Space needs.
 You’ll be hard pressed to buy a machine with less than that.
 Think of the number of GB as the number of people that can sit and eat at your craft table.
 4GB is a nice kitchen table — a decent size.
 8GB is the dining room table — yeah, now we’re talking.
 12GB is a jumbo-size dining room table meant for large gatherings — oh yeah…this is awesome!
 (And it’s what I bought in 2016.)
 16GB?
 That’s a cafeteria table!
 Great if you’re doing very high end graphic design (or gaming), but a little overkill for most crafts.
 (Here’s where the table analogy falls apart: if you want to sell your work, you’ll want a big workspace, right?
 But you only need enough RAM for the computer to do its work — unless you are designing in Illustrator, today’s software should comfortably fit in 12GB.
 If you don’t know what Illustrator is, you don’t need it yet.)

 A note: as time passes, programs are written that use more and more resources like memory.
 While Design Space runs in 4GB, it’s a matter of time before it needs 8GB.
-You can make your machine “last longer” by getting as much as you can afford.
+You can make your machine “last longer” by getting as much as you can afford, so for this reason, the minimum I would recommend is 8GB, though the next version of Windows may need 16GB.
 The machine won’t physically have a longer life, but it will be able to keep up with the software for more versions.
-For eample, a 4GB machine may last until 2022, maybe 2023, while an 8GB one could take you to 2025.
-If you can only afford a 4GB machine, it’ll still last quite a while.
-But the 8GB will give you a bigger craft table and be ready for a larger upgrade, hopefully giving you another couple of years or so before having to upgrade.
+For example, an 8GB machine may last until 2027, maybe 2028, while an 16GB one could take you to 2029.
+If you can only afford an 8GB machine, it’ll still last quite a while.
+But the 16GB will give you a bigger craft table and be ready for a larger upgrade, hopefully giving you another couple of years or so before having to upgrade.
+At this point, 32GB is probably going to leave most, if not all, of that extra memory unused, so I don’t recommend it unless you’re a programmer, gamer, designer using high-end rendering software, or just have too much money in your pockets at the moment.

 Storage: HDD or SSD?